-Purpose: The Associate of Applied Science in Police Science prepares individuals for careers in the criminal justice field and for advanced study in the administration of justice or related programs.
+The Associate of Applied Science in Police Science prepares individuals for careers in the criminal justice field and for advanced study in the Police Science or related programs.
 Courses within this program may be of interest to individuals seeking professional and/or personal development in subjects related to the criminal justice system.

 |Student Development||SDV 100 or any approved SDV course||1|